UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-25-team02-text-guided-procedure-art-creation.md

 ## Introduction
 Our project idea is inspired by [PaintTransformer](https://github.com/wzmsltw/PaintTransformer) which turns a static image into a oil painting drawing process and [VQGAN + CLIP Art generation](https://github.com/nerdyrodent/VQGAN-CLIP) which turns texts into artwork.
 We want to combine the idea from both project and design a model which could give artistic painting process from text described.
-The group members are Wenjie Mo and Zifan He.
+Specifically, we want to reproduce and explain VQGAN+CLIP for text guided image generation and take it as the input of the PaintTransformer to produce an artwork with paint strokes.

+To clarify, VQGAN + CLIP is actually the combination of two models: VQGAN stands for *Vector Quantized Generative Adversarial Network*, which is a type of GAN that can be used to generation high-resolution images; while CLIP stands for *Contrastive Language-Image Pretraining*, which is a classifier that could pick the most relevant sentence for the image from several options.
+Unlike other attention GAN, which can also generate image from text, VQGAN + CLIP is more like a student-teacher pair: VQGAN will generate a image, and CLIP will judge whether this image has any relevance to the prompt and tell VQGAN how to optimize.
+In this blog, we will focus more on the generative portion and take CLIP as a tool for text-guided art generation process.

 ## Implementation